syinkboy/syinkboy/README.md

 - 📫 How to reach me **Discord: syink**

+- 🟦 If you ever need a discord bot made, conntact me.

 - ⚡ Fun fact **I love being outside in the snow during winter, and I enjoy meeting new people who like the same things as I do.**

 <h3 align="left">Connect with me:</h3>